 - ½ red bell pepper, cut into thin strips

 - 2 burrito size flour tortillas (gluten-free is fine)

 - 2 ounces mild cheddar or monterrey jack cheese

 In a large skillet over medium-high heat, and 1 tablespoon oil and grill the chicken breast, strips or sirloin steak to desired doneness (the chicken you want to cook through, the steak is usually good done to medium so it isn’t too done but isn’t too bloody, either), adding bell pepper strips in last few minutes of cooking.
 Remove skillet from heat and scrape away any debris, but reserve skillet.

 Place pan back over medium heat, allowing it to heat 3-5 minutes, so pan is fully heated.
 Add remaining oil and lay burritos in the pan seam side down.
 Allow to cook 2-3 minutes before flipping.
 Burritos should be golden brown and crispy.
-Flip tgem seam side down and drizzle with more barbeque sauce.
-Transfer to plate and top with a dallop of sour cream, if desired.
+Flip them seam side down and drizzle with more barbecue sauce.
+Transfer to plate and top with a dollop of sour cream, if desired.

 Prep Time: 20-30 mins

 A Note to Low Histamine Dieters about this recipe:

 You can make these without the barbecue sauce and then they qualify as low histamine.
 Of course, it’s a little hard to push a barbecue recipe when there’s no sauce, so I’m not marking this one as suitable.
 It’s just too darn depressing, but I haven’t come up with a viable low histamine alternative and I doubt it’s even possible.
 You could sprinkle your meat with a chili powder that’s safe for you, but that’s really about the only recommendation I have for Masties.
 Sorry.
 I can’t eat this recipe anymore, either.